Inflationary pay rises fall short: 81% of professionals seeking a new job

 It is not surprising therefore to see that the leading reason for pay rises (according to managers) has been to support employees with cost of living (67%).
 This is followed by salary increases; to aid morale and retention (17%), and for a promotion, time served, or targets being met (17%).

-The findings come from global recruitment consultancy Robert Walters annual Salary Survey Guide 2024 – which tracks salary predictions for the coming year, as well as surveying 4,000 white collar professionals and 2,000 employers to identify upcoming workplace trends.
+The findings come from global recruitment consultancy Robert Walters 2025 Salary Survey Guide – which tracks salary predictions for the coming year, as well as surveying 4,000 white collar professionals and 2,000 employers to identify upcoming workplace trends.

-Martin Fox, Managing Director of Robert Walters Canada comments:
+Sean Puddle, Managing Director of Robert Walters North America comments:

 “Historically pay rises have been used as a metric to reward hard work, loyalty, or progression.
 However, what this survey reveals is how truly unique the market continues to be - where pay rises are now being awarded out of necessity by employers who are fearful of not appearing as a responsible or ethical employer.”